SpektraSystems/MCW-IoT-and-the-Smart-City/Whiteboard design session/WDS trainer guide - IoT and the Smart City.md

 At the conclusion of their study, the city council realized that the Internet of Things (IoT) is widely available and are becoming more integrated into our daily lives.
 Fabrikam City can capitalize on the wide availability and affordability of IoT devices.
 This means physical things like traffic lights and vehicles will be able to collect and share data by connecting to the Internet.
 Through analytics, cities can turn this data into intelligent information that will change the way the world works.

 They realize that IoT offers cities revolutionary ways to gather this vital data.
-Analyzing this information to understand how a city operates will improve response times for everyday purposes and acute emergencies.
 This wave of change will enable innovation, new services, and cost savings.
 However, if Fabrikam City is going to be \"smart\" (that is, IoT-connected), it needs to devise a strategy for deploying technologies rather than allowing 1,000 ad-hoc systems to take root without forethought.
 A proactive strategy will maximize the return on an IoT investment.

-Fabrikam City buses are widely used throughout the many boroughs, such as Northwind, Contoso, and the Tailwind.
+Fabrikam City buses are widely used throughout the many boroughs, such as Northwind, Contoso, and Tailwind.
 It would make sense to somehow attach IoT devices to those buses to perform a number of functions such as preventive maintenance and tracking driver performance.
 It would be great if only the most important information is sent off over the internet instead of constantly sending a lot of data over expensive cellular connectivity.
 The most important information could be described as anomalies, like impending mechanical breakdowns or reckless driving.
 The buses will periodically send their location information that can be used to track their progress on their route.
 All of the information can be uploaded once the bus arrives at its home station where it has Wi-Fi connectivity.
 The full data could then be used for accounting and analysis of the data collected throughout the day.

-Because these buses are so prevalent on all the major roads, they should be able to act as traffic bellwethers, using that information along with their location to inform the timing of traffic lights.
-These traffic lights contain control boxes that can be remotely controlled.

-Fabrikam city council would also like to increase the intelligence of the traffic lights and reduce physical inspections by adding IoT devices with sensors that can detect maintenance and performance issues, such as when a bulb is out, if the light sequence is stuck in a continuous cycle loop outside of normal parameters, voltage irregularities, etc. Unlike the city buses, these traffic lights are always connected to the internet and can send and receive command and control information as often as needed.
+In regards to traffic lights, Fabrikam city council would also like reduce physical inspections by adding IoT devices with sensors that can detect maintenance and performance issues, such as if the light sequence is stuck in a continuous cycle loop outside of normal parameters, voltage irregularities, etc. Unlike the city buses, these traffic lights are always connected to the internet and can send and receive command and control information as often as needed.

 Relecloud has been contracted to build a cloud-based architecture based on these requirements.
 They have researched IoT-related service offerings from various cloud providers and are interested in recent capabilities added to Azure for storing and evaluating time series data, as well as building IoT devices that run on the edge for localized data transformation and processing.